sunejak/Webcam/INTERNAL.md

 16. Add the certificate to your server "cat .ssh/id_rsa.pub | ssh user@your.server.org 'cat >> .ssh/authorized_keys'" to put RSA key on your server
 17. Tweek with camera and script parameters, edit to suit your needs.
-18. Add "crontab crontab.file" to take pictures every minute.
+18. Add "crontab internal_crontab.file" to take pictures every minute.
 19. Enjoy :)